-You have a right to appeal this Approval Order to the Pollution Control Hearing Board (PCHB) within 30 days of the date of receipt of this Approval Order.
+You have a right to appeal this NOC Approval Order to the Pollution Control Hearings Board (PCHB) within 30 days of the date of receipt of this NOC Approval Order.
 The appeal process is governed by Chapter 43.21B RCW and Chapter 371-08 WAC.
 "Date of receipt" is defined in RCW 43.21B.001(2).

-To appeal you must do the following within 30 days of the date of receipt of this Approval Order:
+To appeal you must do all of the following within 30 days of the date of receipt of this NOC Approval Order:

-- File your appeal and a copy of this Approval Order with the PCHB (See addresses below).
-Filing means actual receipt by the PCHB during regular business hours. - Serve a copy of your appeal and this Approval Order on Ecology in paper form by mail or in person.
-(See addresses below.)
+• File your appeal and a copy of this NOC Approval Order with the PCHB (see addresses below).
+Filing means actual receipt by the PCHB during regular business hours.

+• Serve a copy of your appeal and this NOC Approval Order on Ecology in paper form - by mail or in person (see addresses below).
 E-mail is not accepted.